CoolPluginsTeam/language-switcher-for-elementor-polylang/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Language Switcher & Translation – Polylang for Elementor – Easily add a customizable language switcher to your Elementor pages and connect translated Elementor templates using Polylang.
+Easily add a customizable language switcher to your Elementor pages and connect translated Elementor templates using Polylang.

 == Description ==

-**Language Switcher & Translation – Polylang for Elementor** is a WordPress plugin that helps you add a language switcher to your website and translate Elementor Templates.
+**Language Switcher for Elementor & Polylang** is a WordPress plugin that helps you add a language switcher to your website and translate Elementor Templates.
 This plugin connects the Polylang multilingual plugin with Elementor, making it easier to build and manage a multilingual website visually.

 With this plugin, you can: